Thermal Transfer Printing 101

 In addition to the initial cost of purchasing the equipment, one should also consider that running costs will be incurred while operating the machine.

-These costs include expenditures on consumables, such as marking foils, and replacement of components (such as spindles) that may occur when the machine remains in use for prolonged periods. marking foil.
+These costs include expenditures on consumables, such as marking foils, and replacement of components (such as spindles) that may occur when the machine remains in use for prolonged periods.
 Therefore, estimating the total cost must include both the initial cost and the running costs.

 3. Shape of works